alphy-17/Trendall-Project/README.md

 - **Scripts**: Located in [Text Extraction/](https://github.com/alphy-17/Trendall-Project/tree/main/Text%20Extraction), these scripts perform Optical Character Recognition (OCR) on scanned PDF documents and extract relevant textual information.
 - **Tools**: Utilizes Python and the NLTK library to process and clean the extracted text.

-### Database
-- **Schema and Models**: the schema ensures that extracted text and images are stored in a structured format compatible with the Oxford University’s search and data recording format.
-- **Management Scripts**: Include tools for inserting, updating, and querying the database records.

 ### Frontend
 - **Web Interface**: Defined in ['trendallfe/'](https://github.com/alphy-17/Trendall-Project/tree/main/trendallfe), Built with modern web technologies, the frontend provides a user-friendly interface for researchers to search and retrieve information from the database.